top of page

 Step 4: Running Your Test

 Go back to the Cypress Test Runner.
 You should see `myfirsttest.js` listed there.
 Click on it to run your test.
-The interactive interface will display the browser window loading the website and executing the actions you specified.
+The interactive interface displays the browser window loading the website and executing the actions you specified.

 Step 5: Exploring More Cypress Features

-After running your initial test, explore more advanced features that Cypress offers:
+After running your initial test, delve into the more advanced features that Cypress offers:

-• Assertions: Cypress has a built-in assertion library that allows for quick validations.
+• Assertions: Cypress includes a built-in assertion library for quick validations.

 • Custom Commands: Create custom commands to simplify repetitive tasks in your tests.